+tendent, poking him gently with his cane.

+"Look up and see the gentlemen."

 When the aged Inmate looked up, we saw that he was tied in his chair to keep him from tumbling out.
-He smiled blandly upon us for a moment from behind his spectacles, and then began to write again as industriously as ever.
+He smiled blandly upon us for a moment from behind his spectacles, and then began to write again as in-